 As the COVID-19 pandemic kicked off in the United States, the Federal Reserve promised to provide an immediate $2 trillion economic stimulus and unlimited economic support as needed.

 Unlimited economic support.
 In a limited economy, how is such support possible?
 Well, that's easy — by printing money.

 Even before the COVID-19 pandemic, there was an average 2.04% USD inflation rate from 2000 to 2020.
 That translates to $1 from the year 2000 being worth $1.50 today, which is another way of saying that your dollar today is less valuable than it was in 2000 (a decline in buying power).

 Because of the mechanics of the Bitcoin halving, the opposite is true for the Bitcoin network assuming demand and the hash rate remain steady.
 Instead of emitting BTC at a higher rate over time, the network intensifies the bottleneck on minting.

 As of the May 2020 Bitcoin halving event, the network's inflation rate will drop below 2% to 1.8% — less than USD — before heading even lower to about 1.1% in 2024.
 It will eventually hit 0, but that won't be for another 122 years (around the year 2140).

 This is the part where we're supposed to say Bitcoin will go up or down.
 And guess what?
-It's true, Bitcoin will go up or down after the halving takes place.
+It's true.
+Bitcoin will go up or down after the halving takes place.

-But, one thing that is constantly overlooked in recent analysis is that whereas other halvings took place under mundane conditions, the current Bitcoin halving event is happening with a global pandemic and widespread economic turmoil afoot.
+But, one thing that is constantly overlooked in recent analyses is that whereas other halvings took place under mundane conditions, the current Bitcoin halving event is happening with a global pandemic and widespread economic turmoil afoot.

 Such extreme conditions are proving Bitcoin's case as an anti-inflation hedge that really works as a store of value.
 So, while the block reward is being reduced, Bitcoin's best use case is being proven to the world in real-time.